 In Florence, approximately 250 upperclassmen will be at the center with you, studying the history of Europe and its extraordinary cultural legacy of art, literature and philosophy at the NYU center in Florence.

 All students take intensive Italian at the beginner, intermediate, or advanced level in both semesters of study.

 Sophomore Year in New York

-Students who have completed the Liberal Studies Freshmen in Florence Program will begin their sophomore year at NYU’s campus in Greenwich Village.
+Students who have completed the Liberal Studies First Year in Florence Program will begin their sophomore year at NYU’s campus in Greenwich Village.
 They will join their classmates in New York and will have successfully met all of the same academic requirements.